TheOdinProject/curriculum/ruby/advanced_ruby/pattern_matching.md

 When we `puts` something inside a case statement, we'll use `#=>` to show what `puts` will print.
 In your terminal, however, you'll see the value printed followed by `=> nil`, since `puts` returns `nil`.
 We'll omit that because it's not relevant to what we're trying to show you.
 Just be aware that the `nil` you see is just the return value of `puts`.
-Standard Ruby behaviour.
+Standard Ruby behavior.

 As you'll see, though, the point of a pattern match usually is to not only match against a pattern, but also bind all or part of the match to one or more variables that you can then use outside of the pattern match expression.